 Women and girls in Afghanistan are facing gender apartheid perpetrated by the Taliban de facto authorities.
 Other populations remain at risk of systematic human rights violations.

-The Taliban de facto authorities have imposed policies that severely curtail the rights of women and girls, constituting extreme gender-based discrimination and violating the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
+Since Taliban forces overthrew the Afghan government in August 2021, the Taliban de facto authorities have perpetrated widespread and systematic human rights violations across the country.
+The Taliban imposed policies that severely curtail the rights of women and girls, constituting extreme gender-based discrimination and violating the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 In August 2024 the Taliban implemented the so-called “vice and virtue” laws, codifying over 100 sweeping repressive edicts imposed since August 2021.
-These laws aim to eradicate women from public life by requiring them to fully cover their faces, prohibiting them from speaking or being heard in public and severely limiting their freedom of movement, expression, employment opportunities, political and public participation and access to education and healthcare.
-Edicts implemented in 2024 reinstated public stoning and flogging to death for alleged adultery, among other violations of Taliban ideology.
-The UN Assistance Mission in Afghanistan (UNAMA) has documented arbitrary arrests and detentions of women and girls because of alleged non-compliance with the imposed “Islamic dress code.”
+These laws aim to eradicate women from public life by requiring them to fully cover their faces, prohibiting them from speaking or being heard in public and severely limiting their freedom of movement, expression, employment, political and public participation and access to education and healthcare.

 According to the UN Special Rapporteur on the situation of human rights in Afghanistan and the Working Group on Discrimination Against Women and Girls, the Taliban may be perpetrating gender persecution and gender apartheid as they appear to be governing through systematic discrimination with the intent to subject women and girls to total domination.
-UNAMA reports that women – particularly Shia Hazara women and girls – live in fear of arrest and harassment, with some forcibly taken into custody and subjected to ill-treatment.
-Women’s rights activists and gender equality advocates have also faced targeted killings, enforced disappearances, incommunicado detention, attacks and harassment.
+The UN High Commissioner for Human Rights has similarly highlighted that Afghanistan’s system of segregation is reminiscent of apartheid, based on gender rather than race.

 Populations in Afghanistan are enduring a severe humanitarian crisis, compounded by the impact of sanctions and the freezing of state assets.
 In December 2021 the UN Security Council adopted Resolution 2615 to allow for humanitarian aid without violating UN sanctions against the Taliban, which have been in place since 2011.